Datacooee/slate/source/index.html.md

   * Base information
   * Keep formating in this order

-This should get data into the Autumn platform.
+This should get data into the Datacooee platform.
 You are welcome to utilise whichever language you're happy with.

 ### Extra data that can be sent